Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Improved Color code decoding

 \section{Improved Color code decoding}

-This section describes our improved color code decoding strategy and presents numerical results.
+This section describes the improved color code decoding strategy and presents numerical results.
 Our improved decoding strategy is based on the projection decoder \cite{beverland2021cost,delfosse2014decoding}.
-The variation is that, we execute the MWPM algorithm on a graph with error-rate-related weights, rather than the original dual lattice $\mathcal{L^*}$.
+The variation is that, we execute the MWPM algorithm on the graphs with error-rate-related weights (referred to as decoding graphs below), rather than the original dual lattice $\mathcal{L^*} \times n$.
 In Sec~\ref{CNOT schedule}, we discuss how to construct the decoding graphs and the criterion that a proper CNOT schedule (i.e., the order of the CNOT gates in the QEC circuits) needs to meet.
 In Sec~\ref{decoding algorithm}, we explain the entire process of the decoding algorithm and give the numerical results.